Azure/azure-sdk-for-net/sdk/webpubsub/Azure.Messaging.WebPubSub.Client/README.md

 };
 ```

-### Add callbacks for connected, disconnected and stopped events
+### Add callbacks for connected, disconnected, and stopped events

 When a client connection is connected to the service, the `Connected` event is triggered once it received the connected message from the service.